Sortarr Setup v0.9.0

 Sonarr and Radarr connections

-Use these fields when Sonarr and Radarr are your media source, or add them alongside Plex or Jellyfin if you want those connections available too.
+Use these fields when Sonarr and Radarr are your main media source, or add them as extras if you still want them available.

 Sonarr Instance 1